Featured List

 Swing Points

-Swing Points are a central concept of the ICT strategy.
+Swing Points is a central concept of the ICT strategy.
 These are highs and lows in the market structure that signal possible turning points of the price action.

 For a swing high to be formed, it would be necessary for the price to move up creating a "higher high" over two previous swings.
 Likewise, for a swing low to be formed, it would be necessary for the price to move down creating a "lower low" over two previous swings.